Group of girls waiting to start their performance at a school play.

 Taxi, taxi!
 Most taxi drivers ask you “where are you from?” to get you to talk so they can sell their services to you.
 This guy had a better strategy.

-What the Industrial Revolution was in the West, the scooter is in the East.
+The scooter is the Industrial Revolution mega-machine of The East.
 It’s used to transport the whole family, to carry construction material, ladders, chickens, you name it.

 Man overlooking his crops.